 Entrance fee: INR 10/person

-Movie buffs will easily identify this lush green meadow surrounded by thick forests and mesmeric Nilgiris, as it has been seen in many of the Bollywood blockbusters.
+Movie buffs will easily identify this lush-green meadow surrounded by thick forests and mesmeric Nilgiris, as it has been seen in many of the Bollywood blockbusters.
 Locally known as ‘Shooting Medu’, this place is perfect for relaxation, picnic, and stunning views.
 When traveling with your family, this place should top the list.
 This is one of the places to visit in Ooty in 1 day.
 Don’t forget to bring your cameras!

 Key attractions: Horse riding and trekking to tribal villages nearby

 Entry fee: Free

 Suggested Read: The Ultimate Weekend Getaway Destinations From Bangalore

 7. St Stephen’s Church – Nilgiri’s Oldest Church

 Located in Upper Bazar Road—St Stephen’s Church is one of the popular places to visit in Ooty and displays amazing architectural charm.
 This is one of the oldest churches of the region that features painted window glasses, wooden elephants procured from palace of Tipu Sultan, and plaques of colonial era.
 Those who have a thing for history should definitely come to this church to satiate their curiosity.
 Make sure you include this church in the list of places to visit in Ooty to make your trip worthwhile.

 Key attractions: Stunning painting of Last Supper

 Opening hours: 10:00 am to 1:00 pm and 3:00 pm to 5:00 pm